shamim1258/Shamim/Technology/Django/base.md

 - Django is a back-end server side web framework.
 - Based on MVT (Model View Template) design pattern.
 - Open source.
+- The main python files are used to link with each other to display our web page are settings.py, view.py, and urls.py.

 ## Benefits
     1. Django is a rapid web development framework.